leoribeiro/atomicsents_amr/README.md

 sg3: subgraph3 (split at root, split at and options, remove time and location) and nli check against golden summary
 sg3-v2: Subgraph3 (split at root and at first level leaves, split at and options, remove time, location, topic, purpose and source) and nli check against golden summary
 sg3-v3: Subgraph3 add split after predicat
+sg4: Split at predicate, use idf to generate new shorter trees, remove all args, split at and, remove duplicates, filter > 3
+sg4-v2: Split at predicate and use idf to generate new short trees and delete the split bevore, remove all args, split at and, remove duplicates, filter >2